 Workflow technologies enable standardised processes with clear responsibilities and connect the different tasks within a defined path.
 The intelligent combination with one or multiple new automation technologies increases the level of automation within a process flow, enabling faster and better process outcomes.
 What’s more, it enables innovative new processes, helping to create value or deliver a better experience.
 Here are some examples of advanced technologies that are being used in modern workflow software:

 - Big Data: Big Data technologies and improved visibility into that data makes vast amounts of information available for use, which can be integrated and directly used in business processes.
 Here’s a workflow example: think of a capital expenditure (CAPEX) approval process that’s semi-automated – financial reports are being sent back and forth between the involved reviewers and approvers via e-mail before an investment decision is made.
 Drawing on the relevant data sources, the workflow system can automatically generate the necessary reports and automatically make them available to the right people at a defined point in the process.
 What’s more, based on defined business rules, or by leveraging artificial intelligence (AI) and machine learning capabilities (see below), the integrated data can be used to guide decision-making, speeding up the process and relieving decision-makers from routine tasks or assessments.

-- Artificial intelligence: AI technologies like machine learning, natural language processing (NLP), computer vision, or robotic process automation (RPA) can help automate process steps that previously could only be executed in a manual or semi-automated way by humans.
+- Artificial intelligence: AI technologies like machine learning, natural language processing (NLP), computer vision, and robotic process automation (RPA) can help automate process steps that previously could only be executed in a manual or semi-automated way by humans.